Frequently Asked Questions

 5. Do you treat men?

 Yes!
 Men have pelvic floors too, we treat men for all conditions

-This is different for every person and every condition, but if distance or time is an issue for you, we will do our best to accommodate this through a variety of different ways including phone or skype check-ins
+This is different for every person and every condition, but if distance or time is an issue for you, we will do our best to accommodate this through a variety of different ways including phone or Zoom check-ins.

 An internal exam is safe during pregnancy if the patient is still allowed to have intercourse, and a health care provider has not restricted the patient from doing an internal exam.
 This might happen in the case of an incompetent cervix.
 Please discuss with your midwife or physician if you have any concerns.

-These treatments are provided by a registered physiotherapist highly trained and specializing in pelvic floor health dysfunction.
-By law, they must be registered with the College of Physiotherpaists in order to perform this type of examination.
+These treatments are provided by a registered physiotherapist who is highly trained.
+If you are coming for internal pelvic floor physiotherapy, then by law, they must be registered with the College of Physiotherapists in order to perform this type of examination.